 How to Find a Will Online Free: 5 Real Legal Steps

-This guide explains the only free methods that legally work.
-It also explains what your realistic options are if no will is located.
+This guide explains the legitimate free methods that work, including how to search county probate records, clerk indexes, and other lawful sources.
+It also explains what your options are if no will can be located after a thorough search.

 Step One: Confirm the Correct County of Residence